TheBodger/MMM-ChartUtilities/README.md

 As this is a rather inefficient, though very clear, way of expressing information, a final extension is added, that is of **sets**.

-The concept of the set allows any particular entry to inherit its subject and object from its parent. the value must always be present along with the timestamp.
+The concept of the set allows any particular entry to inherit information from its parent.
+This in theory can be any of the 4  data descriptors (Subject, object, Timestamp, value).
+Normally the value will be present along with the timestamp for observational data, for descriptive data any combinations may be presented (i.e. set{subject=coutries population in year, timestamp=year,array of (object=countryname,value=population)

 This enables the creation of the concept of a **combined subject** from one or more individual items for sharing across applications or storing data in more efficient ways when serialised.
 Any set must be capable of being uncombined back into individual items.

 The set is implemented in JSON as an array, with a unique index identifying each set at the same level within the JSON hierarchy.
+The set identifier will be an increasting value starting at 1, however, enhanced sets may have a setid that represents a subject, object value or timestamp.

 #### combined subject and sets